Excelsior-Fencing-Club/Excelsior-fencing-website/docs/General_information.md

 For all regular members (whether they pay monthly or per term), open fencing is free for the months of July and August.

+## Minimum age for fencers

+The minimum age for a member is 10 years old.

 ## Our general nightly schedule will be as follows

 <style>